-The SN65LVDS303 serializer device converts 27 parallel data inputs to one or two sub-low-voltage differential signaling (SubLVDS) serial outputs.
+The SN65LVDS305 serializer device converts 27 parallel data inputs to one sub-low-voltage differential signaling (SubLVDS) serial output.
 It loads a shift register with 24 pixel bits and 3 control bits from the parallel CMOS input interface.
 In addition to the 27 data bits, the device adds a parity bit and two reserved bits into a 30-bit data word.
 Each word is latched into the device by the pixel clock (PCLK).
 The parity bit (odd parity) allows a receiver to detect single bit errors.
-The serial shift register is uploaded at 30 or 15 times the pixel-clock data rate, depending on the number of serial links used.
+The serial shift register is uploaded at 30 times the pixel-clock data rate.
 A copy of the pixel clock is output on a separate differential output.

-FPC cabling typically interconnects the SN65LVDS303 with the display.
-Compared to parallel signaling, the SN65LVDS303 outputs significantly reduce the EMI of the interconnect by over 20 dB.
+FPC cabling typically interconnects the SN65LVDS305 with the display.
+Compared to parallel signaling, the SN65LVDS305 outputs reduce the EMI of the interconnect by over 20 dB.

-The SN65LVDS303 supports three power modes (shutdown, standby and active) to conserve power.
+The SN65LVDS305 supports three power modes (shutdown, standby and active) to conserve power.
 When transmitting, the PLL locks to the incoming pixel clock, PCLK, and generates an internal high-speed clock at the line rate of the data lines.
 The parallel data are latched on the rising or falling edge of PCLK, as selected by the external control signal CPOL.
-The serialized data is presented on the serial outputs D0 and D1, together with a recreated PCLK that is generated from the internal high-speed clock and output on CLK.
+The serialized data is presented on the serial output, D, together with a recreated PCLK generated from the internal high-speed clock that is output on CLK.
 If PCLK stops, the device enters a standby mode to conserve power.

 The parallel (CMOS) input bus offers a bus-swap feature.
-The SWAP terminal configures the input order of the pixel data to be either R[7:0], G[7:0], B[7:0], VS, HS, DE or B[0:7].
+The SWAP terminal configures the input order of the pixel data to be either R[7:0].
+G[7:0], B[7:0], VS, HS, DE or B[0:7].
 G[0:7], R[0:7], VS, HS, DE.
 This gives a PCB designer the flexibility to better match the bus to the host controller pinout or to put the transmitter device on the top side or the bottom side of the PCB.